paysdelest/DrDre_WASD/README.md

 4. Save any combo — the whitelist is persisted in the `.fcombos` file

 **Persistence:**
-The whitelist is saved in the `DRDRE_FREECOMBOS_V5` format.
+The whitelist is saved in the `free_combos.dat` format.
 Files from earlier versions (V1–V4) load normally with the whitelist empty and mode set to OFF.

 ```
 WL_MODE 1